drewf24/world-airbnb/data-analysis/data-analysis.md

 availiability can be explained by the type of room of Airbnb in New York.
 This is a relatively small R squared value.
 Perhaps there are other factors which influence availability.

+As depicted in the output, all the p-values, except for private room, are less than the threshold of 0.05; therefore, the expected median availabilty predicted by the regression model for shared rooms is significant.

 ### Listing Factors and Availability